waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **4F Defeated**: Scientist Rich (4, 2), Rocket Grunt (5, 5).
 - **Remaining 4F**: Rocket Girl (12, 4), Rocket Grunt (14, 1) [Behind Shutter/Partition].
 - **Turn 8881**: Sweep complete.
 Heading to Underground for Card Key.
-- **Turn 8896**: Current turn.
-Identifying the correct staircase to the 1F Lobby.
-Verified (0, 0) on 2F leads to 3F.
-Checking (15, 0) and searching for other lobby connections.
+- **Turn 8898**: Current turn.
+Navigating to (15, 0) on 2F to reach 1F.
+Blocked by Rocket at (4, 1), pathing around through row 2.
-- **Underground Plan**: Once on 1F Lobby, exit tower and head to the Goldenrod Underground (entrance in the north or via the house in the south).
-Goal: Find the real Director and the Card Key.
+- **Underground Plan**: Once on 1F, find the connection to the main lobby and exit to the Underground.
+Goal: Card Key and real Director.

 # Global Knowledge
 ## Tile Mechanics